 Among all the Vizio 2020 TVs, the P-Series Quantum X promises the best 4K LCD performance the company has to offer.
 Vizio says the set’s maximum 3000 nits of peak brightness and 800 nits of full screen brightness will bring dynamic images to life.
 Its full-array LED blacklight holds 792 local dimming zones, meaning we can hopefully expect deep blacks and commendable contrast.
 Coming in 65-, 75- and all-new 85-inch sizing, the Quantum X is Vizio’s big-screen set to watch.

 The standard 65- and 75-inch P-Series Quantum, though not as bright as the Quantum X, will receive the important premium features like the ProGaming Engine.
-And neither the P-Series Quantum nor Quantum X should break the bank if last year’s pricing is any indication.
+And neither the P-Series Quantum nor Quantum X will break the bank, with pricing that is dramatically more affordable than Samsung's QLED TVs, which utilize similar quantum-dot technology.

 Vizio M-Series Quantum: Will the best budget smart TV get better?